aery32/aery32-refguide/source/modules.rst

 Power Manager (pm), ``#include <aery32/pm.h>``
 ----------------------------------------------

-Power Manager controls integrated oscillators and PLLs among other, well, power related things.
-When the board has been powered up it runs on the internal RC oscillator that's 115 kHz.
-However, it's often preferred to use crystal oscillator and higher clock frequency for CPU.
-So one of the first things what to do after the board has been power up, is the initialization of oscillators.
-Aery32 development board has 12 MHz crystal oscillator connected to OSC0 that can be started as
+Power Manager controls integrated oscillators and PLLs among other power related things.
+By default the MCU runs on the internal RC oscillator (115 kHz).
+However, it's often preferred to switch to the higher CPU clock frequency, so one of the first things what to do after the power up, is the initialization of oscillators.
+Aery32 Development Board has 12 MHz crystal oscillator connected to the OSC0.
+This can be started as

 .. code-block:: c